mepp/autochimp/readme.txt

 AutoChimp is not a visual plugin.
 It does all it's work behind the scenes keeping your blog users in sync with your mailing list.
 If you are looking for a registration widget for MailChimp, search for "MailChimp List Subscribe Form" on the WordPress plugin site.

 == Changelog ==

+= 1.01 =

+* Bypass Double Opt-in is now OFF by default.
+* AutoChimp now can coexist with the MailChimp widget plugin.
+* Renamed functions to reduce conflicts with other plugins.

+= 1.00 =

+* Added integration with BuddyPress.
+You can now sync your BuddyPress profile fields with your MailChimp merge variables and groups.
+* Added a fix/patch for Register Plus and Register Plus Redux.
+You can now sync first name and last name with MailChimp successfully.
+* Improved the UI

 = 0.83 =